Blurrybboi/aichat/Chat-REPL-Guide.md

 .save role               Save the current role to file .exit role               Leave the role
 .session                 Begin a session
-.info session            View session info
+.clear messages          Erase messages in the current session .info session            View session info
-.edit session            Edit the current session .clear messages          Erase messages in the current session .save session            Save the current session to file .exit session            End the session
+.edit session            Edit the current session .save session            Save the current session to file .exit session            End the session
 .rag                     Init or use the RAG
-.info rag                View RAG info
-.rebuild rag             Rebuild the RAG to sync document changes .exit rag                Leave the RAG
+.rebuild rag             Rebuild the RAG to sync document changes .sources rag             View the RAG sources in the last query .info rag                View RAG info
+.exit rag                Leave the RAG
 .agent                   Use a agent
-.info agent              View agent info
 .starter                 Use the conversation starter .variable                Set agent variable
+.save agent-config       Save the current agent config to file .info agent              View agent info
 .exit agent              Leave the agent
-.file                    Include files with the message .continue                Continue the response .regenerate              Regenerate the last response .set                     Adjust settings
-.copy                    Copy the last response
+.file                    Include files with the message .continue                Continue the response .regenerate              Regenerate the last response .set                     Adjust runtime configuration .delete                  Delete roles/sessions/RAGs/agents .copy                    Copy the last response
 .exit                    Exit the REPL